Azure/Azure-MachineLearning-ClientLibrary-R/README.md

 Please do not use this version of the package.

+# New location

 We have completely rewritten this package.

-# New location

-Please find the new version at https://github.com/RevolutionAnalytics/AzureML
+You can find the new version at https://github.com/RevolutionAnalytics/AzureML